oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/soa-preview-guide/_index.md

 This output shows that the Kubernetes cluster (the "Server Version" section) is running version 1.13.5.

 ##### Adequate CPU and RAM

-Make sure that your worker nodes have enough memory and CPU resource.
-If you plan to run a SOA domain with two managed servers and an admin server, plus a database, then a good rule of thumb would be to have at least 12GB of available RAM between your worker nodes.
+Make sure that your worker nodes have enough memory and CPU resources.
+If you plan to run a SOA domain with two Managed Servers and an Administration Server, plus a database, then a good rule of thumb would be to have at least 12GB of available RAM between your worker nodes.
-We came up with number by allowing 4GB each for the database, and each of the three WebLogic servers.
+We came up with that number by allowing 4GB each for the database, and each of the three WebLogic Servers.

-You can use the following commands to check how many worker nodes you have, and to check the avilable CPU and memory for each:
+You can use the following commands to check how many worker nodes you have, and to check the available CPU and memory for each:

 ```bash
 $ kubectl get nodes